Sandwich Testing – Software Testing

-Sandwich Testing is the combination of the bottom-up approach and top-down approach, so it uses the advantage of both the bottom-up approach and top-down approach.
+Sandwich Testing combines the bottom-up and top-down approaches, so it uses the advantage of both the bottom-up and top-down approaches.
 Initially, it uses the stubs and drivers where stubs simulate the behavior of a missing component.
 It is also known as Hybrid Integration Testing.

 Prerequisite – Software Testing | Basics, Types of Software Testing

 - It combines both top-down and bottom-up strategies.